 Choose a Lender and Loan Terms

 Your monthly payment isn’t everything when it comes to your student loan refinancing.
 The term of your loan is equally important.
 For simplicity’s sake, imagine that you currently have a loan that requires a $100 payment every month for 10 years.
 That amounts to $12,000 over the full 10-year term.
-If you refinance into a lender that only requires a $70 monthly payment, that may seem like a bargain; however, if that loan has a 20-year maturity, you’ll end up paying $16,800, which amounts to 40% more.
+If you refinance into a loan that only requires a $70 monthly payment, that may seem like a bargain; however, if that loan has a 20-year maturity, you’ll end up paying $16,800, which amounts to 40% more.
 Just like you’ll have to factor in all the expenses of your loan when you get your interest rate, you should also consider the total cost of your payments before you sign up for a new loan.

 Provide Required Documents and Sign Your Application